System Design Space

 Business Layer

-Business actors, processes, services and rules.
-Responsible for how the organization creates value.
+Business actors, processes, services, and rules that explain how the organization creates value.

 Business ActorBusiness ProcessBusiness Service